eshwen/phd-thesis/README.md

 - For references at the end of a sentence, cite _before_ the full stop
 - When explicitly referring to a reference with "Ref.", use `\citenum{}` instead of `\cite{}` so that the number isn't wrapped in square brackets
 - For quotation marks, open the quote with a double backtick.
 Close with either a single double quote or two single quotes
-- I'm not sure of the best way to format the journal component of a bibliography entry, i.e., whether the entire journal name should be given or just the ISO4 abbreviation
 - More formatting/stylistic guildelines can be found in https://zenodo.org/record/3228336 (also [locally](helpful_docs/thesis-writing-gotchas.pdf))